satoshibytes/NebulasNodeMonitor/readme.md

     * For example, Debian based systems can istall PHP via sudo user with the command __sudo apt install php7.2-cli php7.2-curl__
 * Clone or copy this repo into your go-nebulas directory: From your go-nebulas directory: __git clone https://github.com/satoshibytes/NebulasNodeMonitor.git__
 * You should have a new directory named "NebulasNodeMonitor".
 Enter the directory via __cd NebulasNodeMonitor__
-* Review and edit the settings stored in the file __NSMSettings.inc__ and adjust accordingly to your requirements.
+* Review and edit the settings stored in the file __NebSvcMonitorSettings.inc__ and adjust accordingly to your requirements.
 The document is comment and should be easy to edit.
 * Review and edit the settings stored in the file NebSvcMonitor.sh then setup the required symbolic links by entering __./NebSvcMonitor.sh install__
     * Check and fix any errors then return to the go-nebulas directory.
 From there, enter __./NebSvcMonitor.sh__ and it will remain active checking your node.
     * The timing of node verification can also be set within this file and must match the setting (in seconds) within the __NebSvcMonitorSettings.inc__ file for proper operation.